otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/10-react-4.md

             name="email"
             placeholder="Email"
             value={email}
+            /*
-            {/* This attribute detects when the value of an input element changes */}
+              This attribute detects when the value of an input element changes */
             onChange={(e) => setEmail(e.target.value)}
-            {/*
+            /*
               You can fetch validation messages from the request.
-There are plenty of resources that show you how to do this */}
+There are plenty of online resources that show you how to do this */
             required
           />
         </FormGroup>